Some myth-busting information about our finances

 We would like to hand St. James’ church in good order to the generations that follow, and ensure that the church remains open as a parish resource for all to use.

-Please consider a one-off gift or a legacy, and if you are a UK tax payer, by gift-aiding it we could benefit from a 25% tax rebate from Inland Revenue.
+Please consider a one-off gift or a legacy, and if you are a UK tax payer, by gift-aiding it we could benefit from a 25% boost from Inland Revenue.
 There is a button on the 'Home' page which will take you to the Diocesan 'giving' page.
 This will enable you to make a gift to St. James' through the Diocesan system.

 For more information, please contact our treasurer - email@example.com